LaubPlusCo/LaubPlusCo.Helix.VsTemplates/README.md

 Visual Studio extension that accelerates creating new Visual Studio solutions and projects that follow the conventions described in Sitecore Helix.

-> CURRENTLY IN PRE-RELEASE MODE.
+> THE EXTENSION IS IN PRE-RELEASE MODE.
 DOCUMENTATION WILL BE UPDATED SOON.
+>
+> *Please send feedback, comments and issues to @anderslaub on the Sitecore community Slack*

 ## Installation
-The extension can soon be installed via Visual Studio Extensions and Updates
+The extension can be installed via Visual Studio Extensions and Updates

 Visual Studio 2015 and 2017 are both supported but the built-in module templates does not support being loaded in Visual Studio 2015.
 You will need to make your own templates or upgrade VS.

-> **Note:** You need to run Visual Studio as administrator to use this extension.
+> **Important Note:** You need to run Visual Studio as administrator to use this extension.
-> *Always start Visual Studio as administrator*
+> *Guide to always start Visual Studio as administrator*
 > * Right click a shortcut to Visual Studio
 > * Select "Properties"
 > * Click "Open File Location"